 I gotta tell you.
-A'lotta these Yoga types don't think I take myself serious enough.
-But, I think that's just them playing king of the mountain with righteousness.
+A'lotta these cyber puritans don't think I take myself serious enough.
+But, I think that's just them playing king of the virtue signaling mountain.
 Either way.
-I can say with confidence that I can play the guitar like there's no fucking tomorrow!
-And, honestly this bio probably isn't gonna help my career here any, because I live in THE SOUTH.
+I can say with confidence that I can play the guitar quite well, well enough that people have payed me to do so for twenty years.
+And honestly, this bio probably isn't gonna help my career any, because I live in THE SOUTH.
 And, in THE SOUTH people act like they're sheltered teenage girls from the 1950's bible belt, especially on social media.
 Oh, online?
 Everyone's a god damn saint (in between porn viewing sessions that is.)
 Nonetheless, if this town isn't ready for Big City Goliath it's not my fault.
 I won't capitulate.
 I'm from Los Angeles holmes!
-Where people were eating home birth kombucha placentas since grade school.
+Where people were eating organic home birth kombucha placentas since grade school.

 This is me as a kid.
 I think I was a pretty good kid.
 I did some bad things like most kids do, but certainly didn't do the worst things.
 I just dabbled in igniting rubbing alcohol in the bath tub, and making fake vomit with my friend Eddie, then we'd pour it on someone's porch.
 We also egged houses.
-If kids ever egged my house today and I caught them I'd freak them out.
-I'd run out in a chicken suit and chase after them.
+If I ever caught kids egging my house today I'd run out in a chicken suit and chase after them.
 I don't know if I could be mad at them.
 Kids do these kinds of things, but not only these kinds of things.
-At this age I was already playing around with a piano and performed an original composition at a quinceañera .
+At this age I was already playing around with a piano and had performed an original composition at a quinceañera.
+I was the little Mozart'sito of my family.
 I liked video games and watching TV.
 I had two encyclopedias that my impecunious father bought me.
 I loved them, but I remember him nervously writing a rubber check for groceries a number of times.
 I must say that I truly did appreciate and use those encyclopedias.
 One was standard, and another about science and mechanics.

 You see me playing back there all into it, and not even giving zero whether or not those two ladies are listening?
 Yup.
 The Honey Badger is my spirit animal.

 Really though?
 What am I gonna tell you?
 I studied with blah blah blah at blah blah blah.
 Unfortunately, I must tell you about my first guitar teacher Chris McGuire.
 He's the founder of the Fort Worth Classical Guitar Society.
-I say unfortunately because he was kind of a dick sometimes, but I can't necessarily blame him, because I know for a fact that I was super ignorant about a lot of things!
-So I probably said some dumb shit.
+I say unfortunately because when I read other musicians bios I almost don't care about what school they attended, and with whom and where they played.
+Also, Chris was was kind of a dick sometimes, but I can't necessarily blame him, because I know for a fact that I was super ignorant about a lot of things!
+So I probably said some dumb shit that pissed him off.
 Now, I'm the age he was when he was teaching me, and I now hear people say dumb shit erry day!

-I've done many things, musically.
-I can't really remember all of them right now.
-I'm a present moment or forward type of dude.
-Chris McGuire taught me some valuable lessons, every lesson took me weeks to incorporate into my playing, some took a year or more.
+Chris McGuire taught me some valuable lessons, sometimes they took me weeks to incorporate one into my playing, some took a year or more.
 I've been playing classical guitar ever since, then I expanded into Flamenco.
 Everybody loves Flamenco.
 I could make a sitcom out of it.